 Within 15 days from the date of service of the decision of the Assessment Review Officer, the taxpayer may appeal the decision of the Assessment Review Officer by requesting a hearing before the Board of Review.
 The taxpayer shall address the request to the Assessment Review Officer and shall state the basis or bases for the request.

 The Office of Finance shall acknowledge in writing the receipt of the request for a hearing.
-This acknowledgment shall include a request for the taxpayer to submit any supplemental evidence the taxpayer may wish to submit to support his/her position previously submitted and heard in the Assessment Review hearing, no later than 15 days from the date of the acknowledgement letter.
+This acknowledgment shall include a request for the taxpayer to submit any supplemental evidence the taxpayer may wish to submit to support their position previously submitted and heard in the Assessment Review hearing, no later than 15 days from the date of the acknowledgement letter.

 A hearing date shall be set no later than 90 days after the filing of the appeal.
 Notice of the time and place of the hearing shall be mailed to the taxpayer no later than 15 days before the hearing date.